tejesh174/AIG_Data_RAG_extraction/README.md

 | Caching | — | Multi-pass DataFrame operations |
 | Best for | Single filing, fast iteration | Batch processing at scale |

-Built both to compare trade-offs — the main version prioritizes simplicity and speed for single filings, while the PySpark version demonstrates how the pipeline would scale for processing hundreds of filings in parallel.
+Built both to compare trade-offs:
+The main version prioritizes simplicity and speed for single filings, while the PySpark version demonstrates how the pipeline would scale for processing hundreds of filings in parallel.